 - workplace surveillance information;

-o work emails and private emails (when using work email address) and Internet browsing history; and
+- work emails and private emails (when using work email address) and Internet browsing history;

 - other people who come into contact with Ozford, including name and contact details and any other information necessary for the particular contact with Ozford.

 The particular purpose for which personal information is collected by Ozford is generally either specified or reasonably apparent at the time the information is collected.

 Personal Information you provide: Ozford will generally collect personal information held about an individual by way of forms filled out by Parents, students, face-to-face meetings and interviews, emails and telephone calls.
 On occasions people other than Parents and students provide personal information such as education agents.

 Personal Information provided by other people: In some circumstances Ozford may be provided with personal information about an individual from a third party, for example a report provided by a medical professional or a reference from another education provider.